cdurf1/cdurf1.github.io/README.md

 - A green light ![./md_Graphics/status_light.png][f1.7] indicates that all is normal.
 Note that a green light does not indicate anything about file system performance.
 - A yellow light ![./md_Graphics/yellow_status.png][f1.8] indicates that one or more warning alerts have been received.
 The file system may be operating in a degraded mode, for example a target has failed over, so performance may be degraded.
 - A red light ![./md_Graphics/red_status.png][f1.9] indicates that one or more errors alerts have been received.
 This file system may be down or is severely degraded.
 The Status window displays information alerts, commands that are executing, and events.
-For more information, see <a href="Graphical_User_Interface_9_0.md/#9.6">Status window</a>.
+For more information, see [Status window](Graphical_User_Interface_9_0.md/#9.6).

 <a id="f1.9"></a>
 ![./md_Graphics/status_page.png][f1.10]